alfremedpal/PandasBasketball/README.md

 - If the player missed a game, the row will be filled with blanks ("")

 ## Teams
 You can call a team's seasons table with `get_team(name)`.
-The argument 'name' is the team's three-letter abbreviation (e.g. OKC, BKN).
+The argument 'name' is the team's three-letter abbreviation (e.g. OKC, MAV).

 ### Example
 To get OKC's table: